 \begin{proof} It's clear that these elements are in the kernel.
 We now prove that an arbitrary element in the kernel can be written in this way.
 Working one level at a time, it suffices to show that if $V^k(y_k)$ is in the kernel, then we can find $a_k \in A$ and $y_{k+1} \in W(A)$ such that

 (Note that this also implies that $V^{k+1}(y_{k+1})$ is in the kernel.)
 Because

 and $\varphi: A \rightarrow A$ is surjective, we can find such elements $a_k$ and $y_{k+1}$. \end{proof}

 We now do the same thing for the degree~one case.
-In this case, $W(A) \cong \varprojlim W_n(A)$ from Lemma~\ref{Witt quotient} gets replaced by $\varprojlim W_n \Omega^1_A$.
+In this case, the ring $W(A) \cong \varprojlim W_n(A)$ from Lemma~\ref{Witt quotient} gets replaced by the $W(A)$-module, $\varprojlim W_n \Omega^1_A$.
 Corollary~\ref{de Rham-Witt as A-module} leads to an explicit description of this inverse limit as an $A$-module.

 More concretely, we give generators for the kernels of the $A$-module homomorphisms $W_n \Omega^1_A \rightarrow W_n \Omega^1_{(A/xA)}$, and we choose these generators so they are compatible under restriction maps for varying $n \geq 1$.
 We view these generators as elements in $\varprojlim W_n \Omega^1_A$.
 The main work involves studying, for particular choices of $A$ and $x$, the $A$-submodule of $\varprojlim W_n \Omega^1_A$ generated by these elements in the kernel.
 Because these elements involve the Teichm\"uller lift $[x]$, they do not have a simple description in terms of our decomposition of $W_n \Omega^1_A$ given in Corollary~\ref{de Rham-Witt as A-module}.